 Welcome to the Alps Motorcycle Guide!
 You’ll find 4 of the BEST riding routes in the Alps, when to go, accommodation, what not to miss and more in this handy guide.

-The Best Routes in the Alps for Motorcyclists
+The Best Routes in the Alps for Motorcycle tours

 1. Route des Grandes Alpes

 A phenomenal run from Lake Geneva to the French Riviera taking you over the highest passes in the Alps.
 This is my must do for anyone who hasn’t ridden the Alps before.
-For more info visit the Route Grandes Alpes website.
+Seriously, the riding the Route Grandes Alpes on a motorcycle is just incredible and a must on any motorcycle trip to the Alps.

 2. Furka – Grimsel – Susten pass loop.